jkutner/jkutner.github.com/_posts/2015-08-17-deploy-gradle-ratpack-heroku-docker.md

 $ open "http://$(docker-machine ip default):8080/db"
 {% endhighlight %}

+Your containerized web app and database are now connected.
 You've created a local cloud right here on your machine.
 Now you can create a Heroku app and deploy to the public cloud by running these commands:

 {% highlight text %}
 $ heroku create